Colonial Town Plans of Perth

-The 1829 town plan of Perth, Western Australia was an elongated grid pattern that reflected the city planning principles of the day, and was typical of colonial Williamsburg (1699) and the Edinburgh "new town" (1768).
-The plan expressed enlightenment principles of the town as the seat of civic power within a large and productive agricultural hinterland.
-Contrary to these ideals, Perth became the commercial center of the colony, and later, metropolitan region with a layout that has remained relatively unchanged to the present day.
+The 1829 town plan of Perth, Western Australia was an elongated grid pattern that reflected the city planning principles of the day, and likely drew inspiration from colonial Williamsburg (1699) and the Edinburgh "new town" (1768).
+The plan expressed an enlightenment conception of the town as the seat of civic power within a large and productive agricultural hinterland.
+Contrary to these ideals, the development of an economy based around mineral resources would make Perth the commercial center of the colony, and later, metropolitan region with a layout that has remained relatively unchanged to the present day.

 Instructions for the planning of Perth

 Land settlement in Australia generally followed the following process: Land was claimed by the crown, then surveyed by the colonial authorities, and either granted, sold or leased to settlers.
 During the initial stages of settlement and consequent planning, there was no common set of regulations.
 However, in 1829, as the number of towns began expanding in New South Wales, Governor Darling issued regulations for the dimensions of streets and allotments.
 These regulations were not in force in Western Australia, but a copy of them was included in George Murray's instructions to Governor Stirling with a comment that they should be adhered to as closely as circumstances would permit.

 Murray's directives for Perth's town plan were quite general: The chosen site was to be suitable as the seat of government in Western Australia.
 It was to be surrounded by an area of three square miles as a reserve for future expansion, and allotments within the town were to be granted on only twenty year leases, leaving scope for future developments should they be necessary.
 Land was to be marked out and reserved for public purposes and all the other requirements essential for the future welfare of the settlement:

 In laying the foundations of any such Town, care must be taken to proceed upon a regular plan, leaving all vacant spaces which will in future times be required for thoroughfares, and as the sites of Churches, Cemeteries, and other Public Works of utility and general convenience.